 Creativity is a fulfilling way to express your potential.
 Everything we learn, proves to be much more valuable in the long run, when allowing our interests to unfold.
 Since psychology has broad applications, I decided to focus on a cross-disciplinary approach for promoting human development.
 After graduating with a dual bachelor degree in psychology and education sciences, I continued my education at the same pace, with two Masters programmes in Human Resources, and Clinical Psychology, Counselling and Psychotherapy at the Babes Bolyai University (Romania) and the Albert Ellis Institute (USA).

-After graduation, I started working in private practice, at the same time collaborating on community projects with different NGOs.
+After graduation, I started working in private practice, at the same time collaborating on community projects with a number of NGOs.
 My roles were varied and complex, and became an opportunity to merge skills and learn through practice.

 We are what we know, we become what we are doing